galaxyproject/training-material/topics/metabolomics/tutorials/lcms/tutorial.md

 your data:
  - a sampleMetadata file (if not done yep, to be completed with information about your samples)
  - a dataMatrix file (with the intensities)
- - a variableMEtadata file (with information about ions such as retention times, m/z)
+ - a variableMetadata file (with information about ions such as retention times, m/z)

 Nonetheless, before proceeding with the next step in the workflow (processing and filtering of your data), you can add an optional step with the *CAMERA.annotate* module.
 This tool uses the CAMERA R package to perform a first annotation of your data based on XCMS outputs.